eccoripo/chitkode/README.md

 ### Colors

-The website uses a blue color scheme.
+The website uses a dark color scheme.
 To change colors, update these CSS variables in `styles.css`:

-- Primary blue: `#3b82f6`
-- Dark blue: `#1d4ed8`
+- Background: `#1a1a1a`
+- Secondary background: `#2a2a2a`
+- Borders: `#3a3a3a`, `#4a4a4a`
-- Text colors: `#1f2937`, `#6b7280`
+- Text colors: `#ffffff`, `#a0a0a0`

 ### Links

 Update the following links in `index.html`:

-- GitHub repository link: Replace `yourusername/chitkode` with your actual GitHub username
+- GitHub repository link: Currently set to `https://github.com/eccoripo`
-- Download links: Add actual download URLs for your Windows and macOS builds
+- Download links: Currently set to GitHub releases for Windows
 - Donate link: Add your preferred donation platform URL

 ### Content

-- Update the hero description to match your app's features
+- Hero section showcases "Ultimate All-in-One AI Tool" with privacy-first messaging
-- Modify the features section to highlight your app's key capabilities
+- Features section highlights 6 key capabilities including privacy, cloud integration, and multi-mode AI
-- Update system requirements in the download section
+- Download section includes platform selection with Windows available and macOS coming soon

 ## File Structure

 ```
 chitkode-web/
 ├── index.html          # Main HTML file
-├── styles.css          # CSS styles
+├── styles.css          # CSS styles with dark theme
 ├── script.js           # JavaScript functionality
+├── assets/             # Logo images
+│   ├── logo.png        # Main logo for hero section
+│   └── logo_c.png      # Compact logo for navbar
 └── README.md           # This file
 ```